-At the Chitose Plant, in June each year, we enter the "Flower-Filled Contest" hosted by Chitose City's greening promotion foundation (Chitose Environment and Greenery Foundation) and plant colorful flowers in the green belt on roads around the plant, aiming environmental beautification.

-At the SUMCO Support Corporation, we conduct "Flower Project" initiatives including the voluntary creation of flower beds and planting of seeds and seedlings, thereby delighting visitors to the area around the company and employees alike.
+At the Chitose Plant, in June each year, we enter the "Flower-Filled Contest" hosted by Chitose City's greening promotion foundation fl7\]hcgY 9bj]fcba YbhUbX; fYYbYfm: ci bXUhJcbŁ and plant colorful flowers in the green belt on roads around the plant, aiming environmental beautification.
+At the SUMCO Support Corporation, we conduct "Flower Project" initiatives, including the voluntary creation of flower beds and planting of seeds and seedlings at our Kyushu Factory and the SUMCO Nursery School Imari.
+These efforts bring joy to visitors, employees in the surrounding areas of the company, and nursery school children.